adrdilauro/angular-ab-tests/README.md

 **This behaviour is logical: for whatever reason you are changing manually the version of a test, you don't want the change to apply to parts of the page that are already rendered, because the user would see a weird flickering.**

-**So, if you want to force a version, please ensure that you do it BEFORE rendering any HTML block affected by that test.**
+**So, if you want to force a version, please ensure that you do it BEFORE rendering any HTML block affected by that test: otherwise, the user might end up seeing, in the same page, HTML blocks corresponding to different versions.**

 ### Debugging cookies